 2. Court Security Officer.
 In any proceeding in a criminal case or appeal therefrom in which classified information is within, or reasonably expected to be within, the custody of the court, the court shall designate a court security officer.
 The Attorney General or the Department of Justice Security Officer, with the concurrence of the head of the agency or agencies from which the classified information originates, or their representatives, shall recommend to the court persons qualified to serve as court security officer.
-The court security officer shall be selected from among those persons so recommended shall, prior to designation, have been certified to the court in writing by the Department of Justice Security Officer as cleared for the level and category of classified information that will be involved.
+The court security officer shall be selected from among those persons so recommended.

+The court security officer shall be an individual with demonstrated competence in security matters, and shall, prior to designation, have been certified to the court in writing by the Department of Justice Security Officer as cleared for the level and category of classified information that will be involved.
 The court security officer may be an employee of the Executive Branch of the Government detailed to the court for this purpose.
 One or more alternate court security officers, who have been recommended and cleared in the manner specified above, may be designated by the court as required.